elementary/website/docs/human-interface-guidelines.md

 ### Build for the "Out of The Box" Experience {#build-for-the-out-of-the-box-experience}

-Design with sane defaults in mind. elementary apps put strong emphasis on the out of the box experience.
+Design with sane defaults in mind. elementary OS apps put strong emphasis on the out of the box experience.
 If your app has to be configured before a user is comfortable using it, they may not take the time to configure it at all and simply use another app instead.

 <iframe width="420" height="315" src="https://www.youtube.com/embed/G2YNqr-V-xM" frameborder="0" allowfullscreen></iframe>